Unreliable Breath Tests in Massachusetts

 The Fallout of Breath Test Evidence: Motion to Vacate Plea or Motion for New Trial

 If you were convicted of an OUI in Massachusetts and submitted to a breathalyzer that was calibrated between June of 2011 and April 18, 2019, you may be eligible to have your case reopened.
-The reason for this begins with Attorney Bernard’s work in the statewide litigation Commonwealth v.
-Ananias, the statewide litigation challenging the scientific reliability of breath test results in Massachusetts.
+Attorney Bernard is the lead counsel in the statewide litigation, Commonwealth v.
+Ananias, that prohibited breath tests being introduced from 2011-2019.
+He has been working on this case as lead counsel for over six years.
+Attorney Bernard played an instrumental role in drafting and disseminating the 27,000 letters sent across the Commonwealth.
 The Court not only agreed with Attorney Bernard that breath test results from this particular time period were scientifically unreliable, it sanctioned the Office of Alcohol Testing (OAT) after it was uncovered by the late breath test expert Thomas Workman that OAT had intentionally withheld court ordered documents that showed that the breathalyzer devices were failing the calibration process.

 As a result of this discovery, OAT was investigated by the Executive Office of Public Safety and Security (EOPSS).
 EOPSS released an investigative report finding that OAT made “serious errors of judgment in its responses to court-ordered discovery, errors which were enabled by a longstanding and insular institutional culture that was reflexively guarded, which frequently failed to seek out or take advantage of available legal resources, and which was inattentive to the legal obligations borne by those whose work facilitates criminal prosecutions.”
 The EOPSS investigation further revealed that “OAT’s response to [the defense’s discovery] motions reveals a system that was haphazard at best, and which frequently failed to produce responsive documents that were in OAT’s possession.”
 Ultimately, the government agreed that OAT’s misconduct was not just negligent, but intentional.